jabbink/PokemonGoBot/FAQ.md

 - If you're using PTC, your credentials are correct and your password is longer than 15 characters, only enter the first 15 characters of your account and the login should work.
 - If there is a token present, remove it and retry.

-## After 1.5 hours I get a errors with Google login
+## After 1.5 hours I get a errors with PTC/Google login `LoginFailedException: Invalid Auth status code recieved, token not refreshed?`

-Known issue with the Java API handling login for Google.
+Known issue with the Java API handling login for PTC/Google.

 ## I get a RemoteServerException or something about "502"